YCAMInterlab/ofxEpilog/README-en.md

 * Download newest version of ofxEpilog from github and extract it.
   **<https://github.com/mitsuhito/ofxEpilog/archive/master.zip>**

-  If you are familiar with console, type `git clone git://github.com/mitsuhito/ofxEpilog.git` .
+  Or if you are familiar with console, type `git clone git://github.com/mitsuhito/ofxEpilog.git` .

 * Copy ofxEpilog directory into `of_v0.8.0_osx_release/addons/` .